pubannotation/pubdictionaries/docs/batch-annotation.md

 		}
 	]

-The content of the file can be sent to the above path as the body of the request
+If the above JSON array of object is stored in the file, _example.json_, a [cURL][cURL] command can be used as follows to send a batch annotation request to PubAnnotation:

 <textarea class="bash" readonly="true" style="height:5em">
-curl -H "content-type:application/json" -i -d @example.json "http://pubdictionaries.org/text_annotation.json?dictionaries=UBERON-AE"
+curl -H "content-type:application/json" -i -d @example.json "http://pubdictionaries.org/annotation_request?dictionaries=UBERON-AE"
 </textarea>

 (In this document, examples are shown using the [cURL][cURL] command.
 It is highly recommended to read the manual of the curl command to understand the examples properly.)